-Name Туре Description chaincode_execute_timeouts counter The number of chaincode executions (Init or Invoke) that have timed

 Name Туре Description

+chaincode_execute_timeouts counter The number of chaincode executions (Init or Invoke) that have timed

 chaincode_launch_duration histogram The time to launch a

-chancode_launch_duration Instogram chaincode.
+chameode_fauhen_duration instogram chaincode.

+1 1 1 1 0 1

 chaincode_launch_failures counter The number of chaincode launches that have failed.

-chaincode_launch_timeouts counter The number of chaincode launches that have tailed.
+chaincode_launch_timeouts counter The number of chaincode launches that have timed out.

-chaincode_shim_request_duration histogram The time to comchancode_shim_request_duration Instogram plete chaincode
+chaincode_shim_request_duration histogram The time to com-

+plete chaincode

 shim requests.

-sinn requests.

 chaincode_shim_requests_completed counter The number of

 chaincode shim

 requests completed.

+requests completed.

 chaincode_shim_requests_received counter The number of

-enameode_shim_requests_received counter chaincode shim
+enameode_simi_requests_received Counter chaincode shim

+1

-requests received.
+1.11 1 requests received.

-couchdb_processing_time histogram Time taken in seccouchdo_processing_unic onds for the func-
+couchdb_processing_time histogram Time taken in sec-

+onds for the func-

 tion to complete re-

 quest to CouchDB

 deliver_blocks_sent counter The number of

-denver_blocks_sent counter blocks sent by the
+blocks sent by the

 deliver service.

-deliver_requests_completed counter The number of

-denver_requests_completed counter deliver requests

-that have been

-completed.

-deliver_requests_received counter The number of dedenver_requests_received counter liver requests that

-have been received.

-deliver_streams_closed counter The number of GRPC streams that have been closed for the deliver se

-deliver_streams_opened counter The number of GRPC streams that have been opened for the deliver s

-dockercontroller_chaincode_container_build_du The time to build a

-8 chaincode image in

-seconds.

-endorser_chaincode_instantiation_failures counter The number of

-chaincode instan-

-tiations or upgrade

-that have failed.

-endorser_duplicate_transaction_failures counter The number of

-failed proposals

-due to duplicate

-transaction ID.

-endorser_endorsement_failures counter The number of

-failed endorse-

-ments.

-endorser_proposal_acl_failures counter The number of

-proposals that failed

-ACL checks.

-endorser_proposal_duration histogram The time to com-

-- plete a proposal.

-1